-Genesis Global Trading, Inc., a Delaware corporation, is the Distributor and Marketer of the Shares.
-The Distributor and Marketer is a registered broker-dealer with the SEC and is a member of FINRA.
+Genesis Global Trading, Inc., a Delaware corporation, is the distributor and marketer of the Shares.
+Genesis is a registered broker-dealer with the SEC and is a member of FINRA.

-The Distributor and Marketer assists the Sponsor in developing an ongoing marketing plan for the Trust; preparing marketing materials regarding the Shares, including the content on the Trust's website; executing the marketing plan for the Trust; and providing strategic and tactical research to the Trust on the Bitcoin Markets.
-The Distributor and Marketer and the Sponsor are affiliates of one another.
+In its capacity as distributor and marketer, Genesis assists the Sponsor in developing an ongoing marketing plan for the Trust; preparing marketing materials regarding the Shares, including the content on the Trust's website, http://grayscale.co/bitcoin-trust; executing the marketing plan for the Trust; and providing strategic and tactical research to the Trust on the Digital Asset Markets.
+Genesis and the Sponsor are affiliates of one another.

-The Sponsor has entered into a Distribution and Marketing Agreement with the Distributor and Marketer.
-The Sponsor may engage additional or successor Distributors and Marketers in the future.
+The Sponsor has entered into a Distribution and Marketing Agreement with Genesis.
+The Sponsor may engage additional or successor distributors and marketers in the future.